adolfojmnz/e-commerce-API/README.md

 It is powered by a PosgreSQL database.

-So far, it has a CI workflow defined with GitHub Actions which sets up and tests the code committed to this GitHub repo.
-Subsequently, such CI workflow builds and pushes a Docker Image to Docker Hub.
+So far, it has a CI workflow defined with GitHub Actions which sets up and tests the code committed to this GitHub repo, subsequently, it builds and pushes a Docker Image to Docker Hub.

 This RESTFull API features Jason Web Token authentication and several endpoints with